-If oil is detected or if low performance is suspected, leak-test all refrigerant tubing using an electronic leak detector, or liquid-soap solution.
+If low performance is suspected, leak-test all refrigerant tubing using an electronic leak detector, or liquid-soap solution.
 If a refrigerant leak is detected, refer to Check for Refrigerant Leaks section.

 If no refrigerant leaks are found and low performance is suspected, refer to Checking and Adjusting Refrigerant Charge section.